Compliments, Comments and Complaints

 Sometimes, you might just want to let us know what you think about the work we do.
 Your views can help improve our services.
 Let us know what you think, and we'll write to you within a month to let you know if we’re making improvements as a result of what you’ve said.

 If you’re not happy with something we’ve done, we want to hear about it so that we can put it right and make sure it doesn’t happen again.
-Please get in touch if you have a complaint.

 If your complaint is about something that can be resolved quickly, we’ll try to fix the problem in three working days.